dukecon/dukecon_pwa/README.md

 * Separate route for each day in the overview: this will allow back-navigation when switching days and direct routing to a specific day
 * hide days without events while searching/filtering
 * define order of talks in TalksGrid: this will give stable sorting independent of order in the backend
+* Provide an offline app using a manifest (see index.html - currently commented out as it will require to have a conference specific manifest.json and icons)

 ### Out-of-scope